 Of course, this isn’t the only way to create purpose in your marriage but it is one way that you can.
 I typically see this type of joint venture as either having meaning intrinsically: it is helping the couple create the lifestyle they want for themselves and their family, and/or extrinsically as a venture that has a social impact on the world around.
 Our podcast would fit into the latter category in helping thousands of marriage every week.

 But I would also challenge couples who are listening today to think about joint ventures that do not have a commercial side, even.

 This could look like involvement in your local church and serving the church itself or the community through the church.
-It could be direct involvement in community activities.
+It could be a direct involvement in community activities.
 It can also be just being involved in local community boards, like a school committee or involved in 4H where you’re having a positive influence on the lives of others.
-There’s so many possibilities.
+There are so many possibilities.

 Sometimes that joint purpose is going to look like you both sharing equally in the activity.
 Other times it’s going to look like one spouse taking care of the home/kids once a week so that he can free his wife up to do something purposeful.
 Even though they are going to be separated that evening, that is still an activity with shared purpose and meaning because they are both investing in it.

 For those who are able to have children, raising a family is one of the most significant ways a couple can find meaning together and leave a lasting impact on the world.

 As we have seen in earlier episodes on parenting, raising a family has both positive and negative effects on life satisfaction[xii].
 Parenting can actually decrease day-to-day satisfaction, especially when children are young, due to restrictions on freedom and increased pressures and demands.